New Release Never Before Offered — Dockable Waterfront at Tennessee National — May 2nd Grand Opening

 The lakefront segment — homes directly on Watts Bar Lake or within gated communities with marina access — continues to appreciate faster than the county median.
 Scarcity is the driver.
 There’s only so much water.

-Knoxville’s metro area remains one of the most attractive mid-sized markets in the country for relocating professionals and retirees.
-That demand doesn’t appear to be slowing.
-Migration data from the Tennessee Department of Revenue shows East Tennessee counties continue to net thousands of new residents each year from out of state.
+Knoxville’s metro area remains one of the most attractive mid-sized markets in the country for relocating professionals and retirees, and East Tennessee continues to draw steady in-migration from out of state.
+Tennessee’s lack of a state income tax is a recurring reason buyers give for the move.

 Inventory has finally loosened

 For the first time since 2020, buyers in East Tennessee have real choices.
-Months of supply in Loudon County now sits in the 4-5 month range for most price brackets — balanced territory, not a seller’s runaway market.
+Months of supply in Loudon County has moved back toward balanced territory for most price brackets — no longer a seller’s runaway market.

 That doesn’t mean desirable properties last forever.
 Well-priced lakefront and golf-community homes still move in weeks, sometimes days.
 But buyers can now tour multiple properties, negotiate, and walk away if the deal doesn’t work.